SharonLutz/UmediationThread/README.md

 [1] "Warning: correlations are only valid if at least one of the variables is normally distributed."

 ```

+## Warning: Do not try to access package internals directly or do so at your own risk!
+If you try to run methods/functions that are not exported and intended for end users, and feed these functions environments, parameters, or values that are not correctly formed, it could result in an uncaught or uncatchable C++ exception or segmentation fault.
+If this occurs, it will kill your R session/terminal and if you were working within RStudio it will probably crash too.

 ## Reference
 **Lutz SM**, Thwing A, Schmiege S, Kroehl M, Baker CD, Starling AP, Hokanson JE, Ghosh D. (2017) Examining the Role of Unmeasured Confounding in Mediation Analysis with Genetic and Genomic Applications. *BMC Bioinformatics.* 18(1):344.